Types and Causes of Male Incontinence

 What are the causes of male incontinence?

 For the urinary system to do its job, the brain, muscles and nerves need to work together to hold the urine in the bladder and not release it until you are ready.
-However, there are many factors that can interfere with this process and cause bladder problems in men.
+However, many factors can interfere with this process and cause male

-• Medication, for example diuretic medications can increase the risk of urine leakage.
+• Medication, for example, diuretic medications can increase the risk of men’s bladder leakage.

 • Urinary tract infections.

-• Changes in prostate size, for example a swollen prostate can obstruct urine from passing.
+• Changes in size (a swollen prostate can obstruct urine from passing).

 • Being overweight puts extra pressure on abdominal and pelvic muscles, which makes it harder to avoid urine leakage.